I’m trying my goddamned best to create a space for all bodies because I think it sucks to miss out on the joy that dance can bring

 At the end of each session, you’ll perform your move with Amrita – it’s danced and archived.

-At the end of each day, Amrita collates those movements to create a movement snapshot of the day.
+After each day, Amrita collates those movements to create a movement snapshot of the day.

-At the end of the residency, Amrita creates a solo dance from the collected movements that she offers back to the place in which it was created.
+Following the end of the residency, Amrita creates a solo dance from the collected movements that she offers back to the place in which it was created.